Sharaal/screeps.com/master/README.md

 - The room controller runs the build script only every 10 ticks to save CPU usage

-- Every room use the highest 'room.build.level-*' which fulfill the conditions to determine how much and which structures are needed

-- If there is a missing structures, there will be outputted in the console
+- If there is a missing structures, depending on the controller level and the amount of sources, they will be outputted in the console

 # Ideas